SOLTECH Named A Top Workplace for the Fifth Consecutive Year! Learn more

-Home » Software Development » How to Develop a Software Development Project Scope
+Home » Technology Consulting » Software Architecture & Design » How to Put Together a Statement of Work (SOW) for Software Development

-How to Develop a Software Development Project Scope
+How to Put Together a Statement of Work (SOW) for Software Development

-There’s a widely held thought that scoping a software development project should be easy.
-Sometimes, that’s true.
-When your business is starting out, or you’re a small company, projects are often smaller and scoping tends to be easier.
-As your business grows, its roles and projects start growing in complexity, it might seem to (almost) drop the ball on scoping, scheduling, and prioritizing projects.
+When beginning a software development project at your organization, one of the most important steps is putting together a statement of work (SOW).
+There’s a widely held thought that the SOW process should be easy.
+If you’re a small company, perhaps this thought is true.
+Projects are often smaller, and framing your IT statement of work tends to be easier.
+As your business grows, however, its roles and projects start growing in complexity, making it easier to drop the ball when scoping, scheduling, or prioritizing projects.

 overwhlemed-by-software-development-project

-Without a thoughtful structure and process to communicate that knowledge, it’s nearly impossible to add new people and stay as effective.
+Without a thoughtful structure and process to communicate that knowledge, it’s challenging to help new hires familiarize themselves with your brand and its process.
 Those new hires face a long training period that’s made even longer by the need to absorb and implement all that undocumented knowledge.

-How Do You Start Scoping a Software Development Project?
+How to Start the SOW Process for a Software Development Project

-If you ask your search engine how to start scoping a project, you will get an overwhelming amount of advice.
-Everyone has ideas on how to start, but when you’ve got the resources available, the goal defined, and the deadline approaching, how do you cut through the noise and set the project’s scope?
+You’ve established the framework for a new project.
+How do you begin scoping it?
+If you ask your search engine what the SOW process looks like, you will likely receive an overwhelming amount of advice.
+Everyone has ideas on how to start, but when you’ve got the resources available, the goal defined, and the deadline approaching, how do you cut through the noise and set a scope for success?

-If you follow an Agile model, you might reach for a high-level objective, sketch a budget, and see what you can get done in 90 days.
+If you follow an Agile model when building your statement of work for software development, you might reach for a high-level objective, sketch a budget, and see what you can get done in 90 days.
 However, if you think of your custom software development project as a kitchen remodel, this would be tantamount to ripping your kitchen down to the studs before you check to see if you have the money to complete the new project.
 For a lot of businesses, that’s a scary leap of faith.

 agile-development

-Even in diligent organizations that have fully embraced an Agile methodology, the ability to properly scope a project and set reasonable expectations is one of the most valued skills a technologist can develop that regularly supports business and executive teams.
-In these organizations, it’s common for teams to be asked to provide a high-level budget and timeline before a project gets approved for implementation.
+Even in diligent organizations that have fully embraced an Agile methodology, the ability to properly follow the SOW process and set reasonable expectations is one of the most valued skills a technologist can develop.
+With the right statement of work for software development in place, you can properly support business and executive teams.
+You may find that it’s common for teams to be asked to provide a high-level budget and timeline before a project gets approved for implementation.

 So, if we believe that there is value to the scoping exercise, an experienced custom software development firm or software architect can really prove their worth here.
 At SOLTECH, we have been scoping custom software development projects for over 20 years.
-Here are what we believe to be the four key steps that have served us well:
+Here are what we believe to be the four key steps when building your SOW process:

 Step 1: Discovery

-In this step, you interview stakeholders, asking questions from multiple technical angles and ultimately drive toward creating an inventory of needed software features.
+In this stage of the SOW process, you interview stakeholders, asking questions from multiple technical angles and ultimately drive toward creating an inventory of needed software features.
 The real trick to doing this well is to:

-• develop a list of goals/use-cases for each one,
+• Develop a list of goals or use cases for each

-• Translate what the user needs to do (high-level business objectives) into functional requirements (how the software will support these)
+• Translate what the user needs into functional requirements

 scoping-project